sl4m/skim.cc/_posts/2010-08-10-principles-and-patterns.markdown

 I'm beginning to notice a trend in the types of stories Micah assigns each iteration.
 Every story seems to challenge the architecture and design of my Tic Tac Toe project.
 Conveniently, I came across Uncle Bob's article on [Principles and Patterns](http://www.objectmentor.com/resources/articles/Principles_and_Patterns.pdf) that I'd like to share in this blog post.

 Uncle Bob lists four primary symptoms that indicate rotting designs.
-Unfortunately, this is probably why some stories take longer than it should.
+Unfortunately, this is probably why some stories take longer than they should.

 ## Rigidity